Cody Gakpo: Senior

 Gakpo was called up to the senior Netherlands squad for UEFA Euro 2020 and debuted in the third match of the group stage against North Macedonia as a substitute in the 79th minute for Frenkie de Jong.
 As a result, he became the first Netherlands player to make his international debut at a European Championship since Martien Vreijsen in 1980.

 Gakpo made his first start for the Netherlands in a 2022 FIFA World Cup qualifier against Norway on 1 September 2021, and scored his first senior international goal three days later in a 4–0 win over Montenegro.

 Gakpo was called up to represent the Netherlands at the 2022 FIFA World Cup in Qatar and had an immediate impact, scoring in three consecutive group stage matches against Senegal, Ecuador, and Qatar.

 Gakpo was named in the Netherlands' squad for UEFA Euro 2024 in Germany.
 He was named player of the match in their opening 2–1 victory over Poland, in which he scored his country's first goal of the tournament.
 He received the honour again for their round of 16 match against Romania, where he scored the first goal and provided an assist in a 3–0 victory.
-With 3 goals in the tournament, Gakpo was awarded the Golden Boot in a 6-way tie.
+With three goals in the tournament, Gakpo was awarded the Golden Boot in a 6-way tie.

+On 27 May 2026, Gapko was named in the Netherlands' squad for the 2026 FIFA World Cup.
+In the second group-stage match of the World Cup, he scored a brace and was named Man of the Match in a 5–1 victory over Sweden, taking his tally to five goals across two World Cup tournaments.
+In the Round of 32 against Morocco, he also scored in a match that ended in a penalty shoot-out defeat, bringing his total to six World Cup goals, only behind Johnny Rep among Dutch players.

 Style of play

 Usually deployed as a left winger, he is also capable of playing a more central attacking role as a centre-forward.
-However during his time at Liverpool he has mostly been deployed out of his natural position on the left wing and played most of his minutes in a midfield and centre forward role.
+However, during his early time at Liverpool he was mostly deployed out of his natural position on the left wing and initially played most of his minutes in a midfield and centre forward role.
 Gakpo often cuts inside on his right foot to move to a more central attacking position, and uses his speed and dribbling skills to take on defenders until he finds the space to make an attempt on goal.

 Personal life

 Gakpo is a Pentecostal Christian.
 He has said, "I try to read the Bible every day, I pray every day, I like to go to church, and I read many books about the faith".
 During the 2022 FIFA World Cup, along with Memphis Depay, he led a Bible study for fifteen other Dutch teammates.

-He welcomed his first child, a boy born in April 2025 with his partner Noa van der Bij.
+He welcomed his first child, a boy, in April 2024 with his partner Noa van der Bij.
+His partner had a miscarriage in June 2026.